-Feature display can be toggled on or off by selecting the $View \Rightarrow Show$ Sequence Features menu option.
-When multiple features are present it can be necessary to customise the display.
-Jalview allows the display, colour, rendering order and transparency of features to be modified via the $View \Rightarrow Feature$ Settings... menu option.
+Feature display can be toggled on or off by selecting the View \Rightarrow Show Sequence Features menu option.
+When multiple features are present it is usually necessary to customise the display.
+Jalview allows the display, colour, rendering order and transparency of features to be modified via the View \Rightarrow Feature Settings... menu option.
 This brings up a dialogue window (Figure 2.12) which allows the visibility of individual feature types to be selected, colours changed (by clicking on the colour of each sequence feature type) and the rendering order modified by dragging feature types to a new position in the list.
 Dragging the slider alters the transparency of the feature rendering.
+The Feature Settings dialog also includes functions for more advanced feature shading schemes and buttons for sorting the alignment according to the distribution of features.
+These capabilities are described further in sections 2.5.3 and 2.5.4.